 The imported cabbageworm is not a common pest in Arizona, but damage caused by this pest has been recorded.
 The adult cabbageworm moth, called the cabbage butterfly, is white-yellow in color and has black spots on the upper surface of its wings.
 The female moth lays rocket-shaped eggs on the lower leaf surface.
 The larvae are green in color with a faint yellow or orange stripe down its back and broken stripes down the sides of its body.
-The larvae's body is covered with hairs giving the larvae a velvety appearance.
+The larvae's body is covered with numerous hairs giving the larvae a velvety appearance.

-The imported cabbageworm chews large, irregular shaped holes into the leaves.
+The imported cabbageworm chews large, irregular holes into the leaves.
 When young plants are attacked, the larvae can stunt or kill the plants.
 Older plants can tolerate more larvae feeding than the young plants can.
 The larvae feed for 2 to 3 weeks and then attach themselves to a stem or leaf on the plant or a near by object to pupate.
-Damage to the sprouts will render the crop unmarketable.
+The presence of the larvae and larvae frass within the cauliflower head, and damage to the head, renders the plant unmarketable.

 Sampling and Treatment Thresholds: The field should be randomly checked for areas of damaged plants.
 Cabbage loopers, however, cause the same sort of damage as the cabbageworm.
 Thus it is important to also check for eggs, larvae and moths to positively identify the larvae species causing the damage.
-According to University of Arizona guidelines, prior to sprout formation a brussels sprouts crop should be treated when there is 1 larva per 50 plants 11.
-Once the brussels sprouts have formed, the crop can tolerate 1 larva per 100 plants 11.
-All other larvae in the lepidopterous complex should be included in this count.
+The following are the University of Arizona's recommendations for treatment thresholds.
+Prior to head formation, cauliflower should be treated when there is 1 larva per 50 plants 14.
+Once the cauliflower head has formed, the crop can tolerate 4 larvae per 25 plants 14.
+Imported cabbageworm counts should be included in the lepidopterous complex.

-Biological Control: There are many natural enemies to the imported cabbageworm including; Pteromalus puparum, Apanteles glomeratus, Microplitis plutella and the tachinid fly (Voria ruralis).
+Biological Control: There are many natural enemies to the imported cabbageworm including; Pteromalus puparum, Apanteles glomeratus, Microplitis plutella and the tachinid fly (Voria rurlis).
 There are also some viral and bacterial Diseases that will attack cabbageworms.
 Insecticides should be sprayed with caution as they can harm beneficial insects.

 Chemical Control: Spinosad, chlorpyrifos and pyrethroids such as permethrin and cypermethrin are the most commonly used methods for controlling imported cabbageworms.
+There is a new chemistry available, indoxacarb, that will also provide control for imported cabbageworms.